 IMPORTANT: Virtualmin only supports Ubuntu LTS Versions.
 If you’re not running one of those versions, then Virtualmin will fail to install.

-curl in case it’s not already installed:
+First, let’s install `curl` in case it’s not already installed:

 $ sudo apt install curl